flexiblepower/powermatcher-documentation/BidNumbers.md

 # BidNumbers

-We have implemented a feature that ties a bid(Number) to a returned Price.
+We have implemented a feature that ties a bid(Number) to a returned Price, see the [Messages section](Messages.md).
 Why? so a Device Agent knows when receives a priceUpdate to which original bid(Number) it belonged.
 This feature is implemented to counter oscillative behaviour...

 -----------------------------------------------
 # Oscillation behaviour